richardpct/aws-terraform-tuto07/README.md

 #### modules/web/user-data.sh

-I added a page located at /cgi-bin/ping.py for checking the health of the web servers, in addition I display the instance Id for knowing which web server is responding to the request:
+I added a page located at /cgi-bin/ping.py for checking the health of the web servers, in addition I display the instance ID for displaying which web server is responding to the requests:

 ```
 #!/usr/bin/env bash